nafizjiwa/REACT-Redux-example/README.md

           const stateReducer = (state = initialWagonState, action) => {

 //THIRD.A.
-HELP REDUCER DECIDE WHAT THE STATE SHOULD BE WITH SWITCH STATEMENTS
+HELP REDUCER DECIDE WHAT THE STATE SHOULD BE WITH SWITCH STATEMENTS </BR>
-//FOUR MAKE THE FIRST CASE for gathering supplies for a trip
+//FOUR MAKE THE FIRST CASE for gathering supplies for a trip</BR>

            	 switch(action.type){
                   	 case'gather':{
                      	return {